wmarshall484/DSI_LECTURES_2/data-products/matt_drury/apps/4_flask_solve_quadratic/README.md

-Step 4: Solve A Quadratic Equation in Views
+Step 4: Solve a Quadratic Equation in Views
 ===========================================

 Implement the main backend functionality.

 Here we implement a view accepting the POST method.
 It expects json to be posted containing the three coefficient values of the quadratic to be solved.

-To try out the new functionality, I reccoment a short tutorial on POSTing with `curl`:
+To try out the new functionality, I recommend a short tutorial on POSTing with `curl`:

 ```
-app $ curl -H "Content-Type: application/json" -X POST -d '{"a":1, "b":0, "c":-1}' "http://localhost:5000/solve"
+$ curl -H "Content-Type: application/json" -X POST -d '{"a":1, "b":0, "c":-1}' "http://localhost:8000/solve"
 ```

 Which will give you a nice json response: